 Started in 1985, the Montana Cowboy Poetry Gathering and Western Music Rendezvous attracts more than 120 cowboy poets, musicians and artists from Montana, Wyoming, Idaho, South Dakota, Colorado and Canada every year.
 This four-day event in August is the second oldest cowboy poetry gathering in the country ⎯ the oldest being the National Cowboy Poetry Gathering in Elko, Nevada, which started in 1984.
 This fun annual Lewistown celebration features poetry and music performances, along with art and gear shows.
 Lewistown is a little more than a 3-hour drive from Gardiner, Mont., the North Entrance to Yellowstone National Park.

-Don't miss the 2018 gathering, which will take place Thursday, Aug.
-16 - Sunday, Aug.
-19 and features award-winning singer songwriter Suzy Bogguss.
+Don't miss the 2019 gathering, which will take place Thursday, Aug.
+15 - Sunday, Aug.
+18 and features the award-winning Bellamy Brothers.

 National Cowboy Poetry Gathering

 Attracting thousands of people every winter, the National Cowboy Poetry Gathering celebrates ranching and the rural West, but it’s also a place to discover cowboy cultures from all over the world.
 Referred to as “the most honest and open-hearted festival in America,” event organizers point out that this five-day event “also a darned good time.”
 It’s the oldest cowboy poetry gathering in the country.
 There’s everything from poetry performances, dance workshops, homemade films of rural life in the West, late-night jam sessions and conversations between ranchers and conservationists.

 Watch for the 36th National Gathering in late January 2020.